Automate your development process

-According to the latest developer survey conducted by the official Ionic team, a striking 86% of developers in the cross-platform mobile development space are using Ionic to develop their apps.
+According to the developer survey conducted in 2020 by the official Ionic team, a striking 86% of developers in the cross-platform mobile development space continued using Ionic to develop their apps.
 Even more surprisingly, over 75% of all these developers are web developers.
 The bigger takeaway is that business executives and developers have responded that mobile frameworks like Ionic can, in fact, provide stellar app experiences across platforms.

 With this, it becomes even more important to have seamless integration to automate your apps.
 In this article, we will set up the building, testing and distribution of Ionic apps with Codemagic.